Hong Kong protesters overrun parliament, spraying graffiti | DW | 01.07.2019

 A banner inside the chamber read "There are no rioters, only a tyrannous government,"m according to the Hong Kong Free Press.

-Protesters wearing hard hats and masks had used a metal trolley, poles and scaffolding to charge at the compound's reinforced glass doors until they gave.
+Protesters wearing hard hats, masks, with some wrapping their arms in cling film to protect against the possible use of tear gas had used a metal trolley, poles and scaffolding to charge at the compound's reinforced glass doors until they gave.

+The Legislative Council Secretariat said parliament would be closed on Tuesday due to the security situation.

 There were also demonstrations elsewhere in the city, which coincided with the anniversary of Hong Kong's return to Chinese rule in 1997.
 Tens of thousands of pro-democracy activists marched through downtown Hong Kong against what they said were the city's eroding freedoms.
 They also demanded the resignation of Chief Executive Carrie Lam, the city's embattled pro-Chinese leader.